Interster/TaillessAircraftZA/gullwing/airfoils/Airfoils.md

 HQ36 - Used on the SB13 aircraft.
 Reflexed laminar flow profile.

 HQ34 - Used on the SB13 aircraft.
 Reflexed laminar flow profile.
+A closely related derivative of this airfoil is included in this repository.  (hq34der.dat)

 Eppler profiles - There are a number of Eppler profiles with reflex that could be suitable candidates.